Seated: “Aunt” Helen and Moses (“Moritz” – brother of Maks or Max)

 Standing, from right, four sons of Helen and Moses: Solomon (“Sol,” father of Morissa Amittai and Michael Kotzin, grandfather of Alon), Bernard, Adolf “Adek ” Abraham, Theodore (Ted)

 The Kotzins are the U.S. relatives who sent Leo money in Switzerland, signed affidavits so that he could come to the United States, and took him in once he was in the U.S. In 1940, the adult members of the Kotzin family in the United States included Helen and her four sons: Adek (Abraham, not to be confused with Leo’s father, who was also Adek), Bernard, Sol and Ted.
-Adek Kotzin seems to have taken a particularly active role in facilitating Leo’s emigration.
+Adek Kotzin took a particularly active role in facilitating Leo’s emigration.

 Here’s what I know about the Kotzins, who I believe are the branch from Moritz … [T]hey too are responsible for our family being in North America as my aunt Bernice (my father’s oldest sister, her nickname was Broncha) came to visit them in Canada (Edmonton Alberta – I believe) …; she lived with her cousin Ted Kotzin – neither married for their whole lives, first in Canada but for the most part in Chicago.

-Sol Kotzin said that Ted came to Canada around the end of 1919, so perhaps Bernice arrived about the same time.
+Sol Kotzin said that Ted and Bernard came to Canada around the end of 1919, so perhaps Bernice arrived about the same time.

-Below is some more information about the Kotzins, orignally provided by Leo, probably around 1997.
+Below is some more information about the Kotzins, originally provided by Leo, probably around 1997.
 (I got it from a cousin in Israel, Ari Leon, who in turn got it from Kalisma Alayon in New York.)